 If you need to have a c-section, the procedure will happen in the operating room.
 Your support person can be with you and your baby throughout the experience.
 You will return to your room in our Maternity Unit following the surgery.

-Your family and children are welcome to spend time with you while you are in hospital.
-A sleeper chair is provided for your support person to spend the night.
+- A sleeper chair is provided for the support person to spend the night.

 Admission or Outpatient Visit

 Remember to call your doctor or 811 if you have questions about whether you need to come to the hospital.
 We encourage you to call the Maternity Unit to let the nurse know you are coming.
 On arrival at the hospital, you will need to stop at the Admitting desk in order to be registered.

 If you are less than 20 weeks pregnant, you will be assessed in Emergency.
 If you are more than 20 weeks pregnant and your concern is related to your pregnancy, you will be assessed on Maternity.
 If you require urgent assistance, please tell the clerk at Admitting.

 To protect patients and staff during the COVID-19 pandemic, at this time patients coming to the Maternity Ward for outpatient assessments are not permitted to bring any visitors/partners.

 You will recognize staff by their hospital photo ID.
 While you are on the Maternity Unit, the safety of your baby is very important.